 An inherited individual retirement account (IRA) is an account that is opened when a beneficiary inherits an IRA or employee-sponsored retirement plan, after the death of the original owner.

 A person who inherits their spouse’s IRA has a unique option: they can make the account their own.
-They would not have to establish an “Inherited IRA.”
-Instead, they could establish a normal Traditional IRA or Roth IRA depending on the account type of the original owner.
+They would not have to establish an “inherited IRA.”
+Instead, they could establish a traditional IRA or Roth IRA depending on the account type of the original owner.

-As a beneficiary, you cannot make additional, annual contributions to an Inherited IRA, but the funds and assets in the account can continue to remain tax-deferred or tax-fee in some cases.
+As a beneficiary, you cannot make additional, annual contributions to an inherited IRA, but the assets in the account will remain tax-deferred or tax-fee in some cases.
 Generally, distributions from these types of accounts do not incur a tax penalty.

-As with any other IRA, funds within the account can be invested to increase the value of the Inherited IRA, hopefully increasing your retirement savings.
-The only limitations on the investments made within an Inherited IRA are placed by the IRS and include a very limited number of items.
+As with any other IRA, funds within the account can be invested to increase the value of the inherited IRA.
+The Internal Revenue Service (IRS) places a few limitations on the investments that can be made within an inherited IRA and include a very limited number of items.

 You will not incur a 10 percent early withdrawal penalty on distributions, even if you are under age 59½.